syntegris-sec/syntegris-sec.github.io/_posts/2021-09-23-filerun-advisory.md

 path=ffmpeg%7Cecho%20%60ls%60
 ```

+The severity can be summarized as high.

+The attacker requires access to a higher privileged account of the application (e.g. through *CVE-2021-35503*).
+He/She is able to escalate their privileges to the context of the web server user.

 ## CVE-2021-35505
 An attacker with access to the admin backend can abuse the *checkImageMagick* action to trigger code execution in the context of the webserver user.